RoySegall/Gizra/app/_posts/2014-06-22-bower-link.md

 ``bower link`` creates a symbolic link of the component into the bower's share folder, which we can use in our project by running `bower link [package-name]`

-__Preparation__
+__Setting Up__

-Check that both your library and you package in development are registered as bower packages - by having a valid [bower.json](http://bower.io/docs/creating-packages/) file.
+First, you need to check that both your library and package in development are registered as bower packages - by having a valid [bower.json](http://bower.io/docs/creating-packages/) file.

 We assume you have Yeoman's [Angular generator](http://yeoman.io/learning/) installed.

-1. Scaffold a new app.
+1. Scaffold a new app:

 ```bash
 # Create new application folder.